KasperFranz/AntiAd/README.md

 Development builds can be found at: Coming Soon

-Official builds can be found at AntiAds page on dev.bukkit.org
+Official builds can be found at AntiAds page on dev.bukkit.org or spigotmc.org.

 Usage
 =====